Dr Cathy Farrell

 In 2011, Cathy was invited to be part of the start-up team at Swinburne Online (12 month secondment).
 She was a valued member of the Academic Leadership Team and was Program Director for the Bachelor of Communication and the Bachelor of Social Science programs.
 The role required her to manage a number of programs and to work with a team to develop appropriate and innovative ways to deliver a wide range of university units online.

 Upon her return to Swinburne University, Cathy was offered the role of Academic Projects Coordinator in the Learning Transformations Department (12 month secondment).
 This role included working with the University Professor of Education Quality and Innovation and LTU Team to develop and deliver an online Graduate Certificate in Learning and Teaching.

-Cathy is currently the Media Course Director, the Academic Director of Student Engagement for the Faculty of Health, Arts and Design and a Lecturer in Media and Communication.
+Cathy is currently the Media Course Director and a Lecturer in Media and Communication.

 Industry Partnerships, Community Engagement and 'Real Life' Learning through Project Work

 University of Surrey, January 2010

 Supporting Learning through 'Real World' Projects and Technologies

 Emma Beddows (2009)

 Fan Fiction: Celebration or Appropriation?
 (First Class Honours)

 Representation of Refugees: Tabloid v Broadsheet (First Class Honours)